-According to Everdrone simulations, our drones reach emergencies before ambulances in 94% of cases – helping you blast through your KPIs.
+According to Everdrone simulations, our first responder drones reach emergencies before ambulances in 94% of cases – helping you blast through your KPIs.

 QALY (quality-adjusted life-year) is an economic measurement to assess the value of medical interventions.
 The lower the QALY cost, the more financially effective that medical intervention is.